 From the water you could see the temple looming over the cliff.
 It’s very presence was dominating and we could imagine how daunting it might have been for invaders trying to conquer this fortified city.
 The ocean waves were forceful and knocked us over with every pulse.
 The water was clear turquoise and stretched for miles, while the beach was littered with outcroppings of coral and rocks intertwined with the cliffs that had exploratory caves inside them.

-►For Kids: We joined with another young family in our tour group and our children made fast friends with a little girl named Frieda from Austria.
+► For Kids: We joined with another young family in our tour group and our children made fast friends with a little girl named Frieda from Austria.
 They spent all day playing on the grounds of Tulum and chasing each other through the ruins.
 It was fun to watch.
 We continued the day on the beach swimming and playing and the kids were so sad to say goodbye.

 ► Nap-Time Version: Our incredible day spent in Tulum, plus a few tips and tricks along the way.

-When we do Cancun again, we want to stay closer to the sites, and farther away from the Hotel Zone so we could appreciate the historical and cultural richness that Mexico has to offer.
+When we do Cancun again, we want to stay closer to the sites, and farther away from the Hotel Zone so we can appreciate the historical and cultural richness that Mexico has to offer.
 Most importantly, when we go back, we’d prefer not spending 36 hours in the Cancun Airport.